benhammondmusic/blog/cknkm0air022ycqs145ee4ahk.md

 ## Migrations

 Stage the db migrations (kind of like git adding and committing, but for changes to the database schema as the app evolves over time
+- stop the development server by going back to your terminal and pressing `CTRL+C`
-- `python3 manage.py makemigrations` (this probably won't do anything)
+- `python3 manage.py makemigrations`
+(this probably won't do anything)
-- `python3 manage.py migrate` (this should run through the models in the app like the built in users, and add this info to your database)
+- `python3 manage.py migrate`
+ (this should run through the models in the app like the built in users, and add this info to your database)

 Restart your server (you can do this regularly while debugging)
-- kill the process using `<CONTROL> + C`
-- start it again: `python3 manage.py runserver`
+- start your server again: `python3 manage.py runserver`

 # Creating a Home Page